View the Executive Summary for this brief.

-In 2019, 13.1 million U.S. adults (5.2%) experienced serious mental illness, defined as mental illness that interferes with life activities.
-NIMH reports about 65% of these adults received treatment, and that rates were higher among females than males.
+In 2020, 14.2 million U.S. adults (5.6%) experienced serious mental illness, defined as mental illness that interferes with life activities.
+NIMH reports 64.5% of these adults received treatment, and that treatment rates were higher among females than males.
 Adults with serious mental illness are also more likely to be uninsured and are less likely to be able to afford mental health care than those without serious mental illness.
-In fact, according to the 2019 National Survey on Drug Use and Health from the Substance Abuse and Mental Health Services Administration (SAMHSA), 33% of those with serious mental illness do not get the care they need, and 57% of those with any mental illness do not get the necessary care.
+In fact, according to the 2020 National Survey on Drug Use and Health from the Substance Abuse and Mental Health Services Administration (SAMHSA), 35.5% (5 million) of those with serious mental illness did not get the care they needed, and only 46.2% (24.3 million) of those with any mental illness got the care they needed.

 Suicide & Self-Harm

-Suicide rates among males are higher than those among females, and rates are steadily increasing among adolescents and young adults ages 10-24.
-The Department of Health and Human services classifies suicide as the second leading cause of death among teens, and the tenth leading cause of death overall for Americans.
+Suicide rates among males were about 3-4 times higher than those among females during the period from 2000 to 2020, and rates have increased the most among adolescents and young adults.
+The Department of Health and Human services classifies suicide as the second leading cause of death among individuals ages 10-34, and the tenth leading cause of death overall for Americans.

 A related phenomenon is suicide contagion, defined by the Department of Health and Human Services as “the exposure to suicide or suicidal behaviors within one’s family, one’s peer group, or through media reports of suicide and can result in an increase in suicide and suicidal behaviors.”
 Exposure to suicidal behavior has been linked to increases in suicidal behavior among persons considered at risk for suicide, particularly for adolescents and young adults.